On this page

 In all other respects exploration and production in a regional reserve are carried out under the provisions of the Petroleum and Geothermal Energy Act and Regulations.

 Petroleum and geothermal exploration take place in a number of regional reserves, and much of the current petroleum produced from the Cooper Basin originates from within the Innamincka Regional Reserve.

-Summary of requirements for consultation with the Department of Environment, Water and Natural Resources:
+Summary of requirements for consultation with the Department for Environment and Water: